agusmontesi/Assessment-back/README.md

     The source code must be a GitHub repository publicly available containing backend code only.

     The repository should include a README file with all documentation necessary to run the project locally.

+    Steps to run the back code:

+    npm run dev to start the server!
+Enjoy de backend